 Hard chrome, also known as industrial chrome or “satin” chrome, is used in various industrial applications.
 It is typically used for surfaces that are exposed to excessive wear and require a long lasting protective coating.
 This chrome finish is known as a “flash” coating which is held to a thickness of .0001-.0005 on the exposed area.

 Hard Chrome is a tough, industrial finish known for durability and incredible corrosion resistance.
 We offer both flash and build up service utilizing wiring, racking, anode fabrication, and masking.
 Our experience is lengthy with hard chrome and includes shafts, molds, aircraft components, dies, tooling and centrifuge bowls.
 Masking allows us to pinpoint precise locations on parts with specific requirements.
 Having said all that, we can remove hard chrome as well.
 Turnaround time for our customers is typically 5 to 7 working days, but some jobs, pending part preparation are 2 to 3 days turnaround time.
-Contact Roger Graves today to discuss the best approach to your hard chrome plating work!
+Contact Andy Raymond today to discuss the best approach to your hard chrome plating work!

 Hard chrome is highly used in hydraulic industrial applications.
 This process involves whats called a “build up”.
 When machine parts are made, sometimes the part is made undersized.
 This means it requires a certain amount of hard chrome to make it oversized so that excess can be ground down to the desired finish size.
 This build up process accomplishes that, as well as leaving a rustproof and extremely hard finish that can last for years upon years.